By Lino DiNallo

 Get up close and personal with Tom of Finland

-Join us on our Finland Winter Expedition and get the Tom of Finland experience.
-This walking tour covers the parks he cruised at, his musical talents (he played the piano) and a drink in Tom’s honour at our red-hot boutique hotel.
+While in Helsinki you must have the Tom of Finland experience.
+This walking tour covers the parks he cruised at, his musical talents (he played the piano) and a drink in Tom’s honour at a red-hot boutique hotel.
 If you’re feeling sexy you might even consider splurging on their Tom of Finland Package.
 It’s the perfect way to warm your nether regions after we frolic through Lapland in the frosty north.

 Photo credits from top down: Header image from Shutterstock, Wikipedia Commons X 3, Amazon.com, Finlayson.com.